2018-2019 Bulletin of Information

 - Truman-Albright and Other Fellows Program.
 After Summer Institute, Scholars may elect to stay in Washington, DC, for a full year in the Truman-Albright Fellows Program; Truman-Albright Fellows are placed in public service jobs while participating in workshops, seminars, and mentoring opportunities.
 Additional fellowship opportunities, outlined on the Truman website, are available for Scholars as they move through the early stages of their careers in public service.

 Guidelines & Eligibility: What Makes a Good Truman Scholar?

 Each nominee for the Truman Scholarship must be:

-- a full-time junior-level student at a four-year institution pursuing a bachelor's degree during the 2014-2015 academic year.
-'Junior' here means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2015 and August 2016, or a student in his or her third year of collegiate study who expects to graduate during the 2014-2015 academic year, or a senior-level student who is a resident of Puerto Rico or the Islands as defined below;
+- a full-time junior-level student at a four-year institution pursuing a bachelor's degree during the 2018-2019 academic year.
+'Junior' here means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2019 and August 2020, or a student in his or her third year of collegiate study who expects to graduate during the 2018-2019 academic year;

 - nominated by the Truman Scholarship Faculty Representative at his or her institution;

 - in the upper quarter of his or her class; and

 - a United States citizen or a United States national from American Samoa.
 Resident aliens (green card holders) are not eligible.

 A good candidate for the Truman Scholarship meets the above eligibility requirements and also:

 - has an extensive record of public and community service;